KnairdA/BinaryMapping/docs/basic_usage.md

 #### Iterator

 Besides member methods returning instances of the specialization type `Container` also offers methods which return iterators.
-These iterators bind internal instances of the specialization type to `dtl::BufferIterator` iterators and provide all methods required to satisfy the `std::random_access_iterator_tag`.
+These iterators bind internal instances of the specialization type to `dtl::Buffer::iterator` iterators and provide all methods required to satisfy the `std::random_access_iterator_tag`.

 ```
 TestContainer::iterator_type iter = container.begin();